QingqiLei/english_words/words.md

 2. So far, we have managed to overcome all the obstacles that have been placed in our path.
 3. The area was full of streams and bogs and other natural obstacles.

+#### unravel
+1. I unravelled the string and wound it into a ball.
+2. The discovery will help the scientists unravel the  mystery of the Ice Age.

+#### heed
+1. In turn, he paid heed to everything I said and had a lot of regard for me.

+#### thwart
+1. She was thwarted in her attempt to take control of the party.

+#### disseminate
+1. their finding have been widely disseminate

+#### glaze
+1. A lot of people's eye glaze over if you say you are a feminist
+2. Glaze the pie with beaten egg.

+#### serene
+1. a lake, still and serene in the sunlight

+#### plank
+1. a plank of wood